 Starting with the perfect bottom layer is where it all begins.
 You want to make sure you have a table that is proportional to your entryway.
 Nothing too big or too small.
 It is also important to get the material and color that looks and works best for your area.

-For example, in our foyer we have lighter colored flooring, so we wanted some contrast and went with a darker table.
+For example, in our foyer, we have lighter-colored wood flooring, so we wanted some contrast and went with a darker table.
 The legs of the table are black iron which ties in the lighting and stair balusters.

 After choosing the perfect console table, you can decide whether you can utilize the underneath of the table.
 This is a great place to place taller baskets that can be used for storage and looks great as well.
 Not to mention, they can hide lamp cords if the table is pretty open underneath.